AMID Logo E-BAY Logo

 To avoid confusion when reading invoices for international transportation of palletized cargo, you should clearly understand that:

-2. If you ship many loose items, CFS may charge an hourly labor fee.
-Please keep in mind that palletizing many shipping boxes may not be available at certain CFSs.
-If you ship from the USA too many boxes (let's say 30-50+), then you may need to self-palletize your cargo before or at the time of the delivery to CFS.
+CFS may charge an hourly labor fee if you ship many loose items.
+Please remember that palletizing of too many loose items may not be available at certain CFSs.
+If you ship from the USA too many small units (say 30-50+), you may need to self-palletize everything before or at the time of the delivery to CFS.

 A PALLETIZING FEE IS NOT INCLUDED IN QUOTES OBTAINED IN OUR ONLINE FREIGHT CALCULATOR.
 The fee will be determined upon completing palletizing.
 It will be added to the carrier's freight invoice, billed to us, and added to your final invoice.
 Note that we never mark up the fee.
 You will see it in the ocean freight surcharges breakdown in your rated carrier's bill of lading.

-3. PALLETIZING INCREASES CHARGEABLE VOLUME.
-Regardless of the sizes of your shipping boxes, the overall chargeable (gross) volume will always be calculated by the longest, widest and highest dimensions of your skid.
+2. PALLETIZING INCREASES CHARGEABLE VOLUME.
+Regardless of the sizes of items on a pallet, the overall chargeable (gross) volume will always be calculated based on the longest, widest, and highest dimensions of the skid.
 See the pictures to see how it works:

-For example, a skid with the greatest dimensions of 40"x48"x 60" equals shipping of 1.89 gross cubic meters (or 67 gross cubic feet).
+For example, a skid with dimensions 40x48x60 inches equals shipping of 1.89 gross cubic meters (or 67 gross cubic feet).

 People ask: How much does it cost to palletize my boxes?
 How can I estimate it?

-The answer is: A CFS should properly palletize and shrink-wrap your shipping boxes for $35-75 per pallet.
-The fee depends on a CFS.
-The fee includes the cost of a certified pallet provided by CFS.
-Keep in mind that if you palletize a large number of shipping boxes, then the CFS may charge you for the labor per hour.
+The answer is: A CFS should properly palletize and shrink-wrap your boxes for $35-75 per pallet.
+The fee depends on the CFS.
+The price includes the cost of a certified pallet provided by CFS.
+Remember that if you palletize many things, the CFS may charge you for the labor per hour.

-The size of the standard U.S. pallet itself is 40x48x6 inches.
+The dimensions of the standard U.S. pallet itself are 40x48x6 inches.
 It is recommended not to exceed the height of skids by more than 60 inches.
 Otherwise, it may become unstable.
-Then a single pallet most likely will not exceed two cubic meters.
+Then, a single pallet is unlikely to exceed two cubic meters.

-To roughly estimate the number of pallets needed in your international shipping, calculate the total volume of your shipping items in our online freight calculator.
-Then add 15-35% to the volume, and divide it by 2 cubic meters.
 However, this is a very rough estimation.
-The actual sizes of pallets will depend on the sizes and shapes of your shipping items.
-To decrease the "dead" volume, we'd recommend using shipping boxes of the same size.
-Then they should fit into pallets evenly.
+The pallets' sizes and shapes will depend on your items' sizes.
+To decrease the "dead" volume, we'd recommend boxes of the same size.
+Then, they should fit into pallets evenly.

-For example, you ship 20 Walmart’s LARGE boxes sizes of 22”x18”x18” and 10 Walmart’s MEDIUM boxes sizes of 17”x16”x16”.
-Using our online freight calculator, you’ve calculated the total volume of shipping cargo at 3.15 Cubic Meters.
+For example, you ship 20 Walmart LARGE boxes, 22x18x18 inches, and 10 Walmart MEDIUM boxes, 17x16x16 inches.
+Using our online freight calculator, you've calculated the total volume of cargo that ships at 3.15 cubic meters.

 Calculate chargeable volume in sea freight